it-projects-llc/tg-addons/tg_website_sale_affiliate/README.rst

  Affiliate Program customizations for Tribal Gathering
 =======================================================

+* In affiliate form:

-* Partner field in affiliate form is mandatory
+  * partner field in affiliate form is mandatory

+  * added smartbutton to show orders

-* Adds following fields to affiliate model
+* In affiliate model

   * Promotion program, which will used when creating sale order via affiliate